Memphis high school student dies days after contracting COVID-19, family says

-Quintina Bucker said her son Azorean Tatum, who went by the name “Zo,” collapsed at school on Aug.13 and was taken to Baptist Children’s Hospital, where he was diagnosed with COVID.
+Quintina Bucker said her son, who went by the name Zo, collapsed at school on Aug.
+13 and was taken to Baptist Children’s Hospital, where he was diagnosed with COVID-19.

 “The school called me and then called the paramedics who rushed him to the hospital from there,” said Buckner.
 “He couldn’t stand up or anything.”